saimanojsuper/geographic-mood-sensing-api/README.md

 - DB: 1user = 0.1kb => 10k users = 1mb
 100k userMood = 0.5kb => 50mb/day
-One year:  50*365 = 17Gb (approx).
+One year:  50*365 = 17Gb (approx)
-- According to scaling requirements since data is not from critical domain we can use mongodb which more scalable.
+- According to scaling requirements since data is not from critical domain like financial we can use mongodb which more scalable.
 Using GeoJSON, 2dsphere Index : the distance computations can be done faster as well
 - To improve performance we can use Redis for Get `api/mood/frequency/:userId` & `api/mood/happy-location/:userId` can be cached using expiry for cache & also based on the current location
-- sso can be used with google or any other social media apps which can provide us with the current location data of user
+- SSO can be used with google or any other social media apps which can provide us with the current location data of user
 - Load balancer should be used for autoscaling based on the traffic for spring application
 - App can ge sub divided to be more performant one specific to write operations and other to read operations.
-So that they can be independently scalable, new features can be added like uploading image to the upload which will use NNN model to detect the mood & save the image in blob storage for writer app and getting the nearest 20 locations of different moods for the reader application.
+- So that they can be independently scalable, new features can be added like uploading image to the upload which will use NNN model to detect the mood, save the image in blob storage for writer app and getting the nearest 20 locations of different moods or visual graph of user frequency distribution over map for the reader application.

 ## Installation & Setup